mitotic/slidoc/README.md

 special concept `null` should be specified as the first concept.
 Additional concepts are treated as secondary concepts.

-Notes are additional material that are displayed in the printed version of the lecture.
-For normal slideshows, notes are not visible in the main slide, but are normally displayed in vertical slides below the main slide.
-(The separator `--` may be used to generate multiple Notes slides in the vertical.)
+Notes are additional material that appear below the main content.
+In slideshow mode (see below), notes are normally shown collapsed (or hidden) in the slide for compactness, but may be expanded and scrolled into view.

-An alternative presentation mode, with two views, is also available for slideshows.
-In this case, notes are not displayed in the normal view but only displayed in the presenter view.

 ---